 MSN POLICY NO 500-30

 POLICY NAME: Technology Requirements

 SUBJECT: Technology Requirements

-EFFECTIVE DATE: December 2018
+EFFECTIVE DATE: December 2018 December 2018

 POLICY HISTORY

-REVIEWED DATE December 2018, January 2019, January 2020, August 2020, May 2021, May 2022, M ay 2023
+REVIEWED DATE December 2018, January 2019, January 2020, August 2020, May 2021, May 2022, May 2023, June 2024

-REVISED DATE January 2020, August 2020, May 2021, May 2022
+REVISED DATE January 2020, August 2020, May 2021, May 2022, June 2024

 PURPOSE

-A description of the technology requirements for the Master of Science in Nursing Program
+A description of the techno ology requirements for the Master of Science in Nursing Program

-As a distance learning program, Campbellsville University relies on technology, which is why it is so important for students to have the right equipment to ensure their success.
+As a distance learning program, Campbellsville University relies on technology and it is important for students to have the right equipment to ensure academic success.
 Campbellsville University requires that all students own a laptop, a mobile device, and have a reliable Broadband internet connection.
 Although it is suggested that students obtain the highest quality products available to them, the following are the minimum technology requirements for the program: